yashveersinghh/Excerpt/README.md

-# _Excerpt_
+# Excerpt

-_Excerpt_ refers to a short extract or preview from a larger piece of writing.
+*Excerpt* refers to a short extract or preview from a larger piece of writing.

-_Excerpt_ is a full stack blog platform inspired by Medium, built to explore modern backend architecture and modern web technologies.
+*Excerpt* is a full-stack blogging platform inspired by the Medium aesthetic, built to explore modern edge computing architecture, scalable data modeling, and seamless AI integration.

-## Live Demo
+## Live

 🔗 https://excerpt-blog.vercel.app